ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attesters directly in the trust anchor store.
 When there are many Attesters owned, the use of an Endorser becomes more scalable.

-In solutions with weaker security, a Verifier might be configured to implicitly trust firmware or even software (e.g., a hypervisor).
 That is, it might appraise the trustworthiness of an application component, operating system component, or service under the assumption that information provided about it by the lower-layer firmware or software is true.